urish/wix-ui-lib/components/FontPicker/FontPicker.md

 # FontPicker

-FontPicker component, control the selection of a font family for a text field
+Font picker component, control the selection of a font family for a text field.
+The fonts list is taken from the Wix site.

-**Site parameter, the selected value will be saved inside the Wix site**
+**Note that the selected value will be saved inside the Wix site, there is no need to listen to an onChange event.**

 ### Example

+<div wix-param="fontFamily" wix-ctrl="FontPicker"></div>

 ### Markup
 ```html